Follow us on:

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to our door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.

 The blunderbuss is comes with a 18-inch barrel (.69cal) and the doglock is in the true style meaning the dog is the half cock.
-As with all of our flintlocks, this replica is made faithful to those of the period with tempered seamless modern steel (type:BS970 no.080M40) with a threaded breech plug.
+As with all of our flintlocks, this replica is made faithful to those of the period with tempered seamless modern steel (type:BS970 no.080M40) with a tight breech plug.
 The barrel is an octagon-to-round configuration.
 The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks.
 We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 *What our Customers said*